danyplugge/proof_of_fluency/README.md

 #### Views
 Run the view.sql in the database to generate the views, which defines two views that facilitate further analysis.

 TODO: I was not able to make a runner for this so I created a data sample in analysis so that the notebook is runable.
-There is a read function as well to demonstrate how that would be done with a view.
+There is a read function as well to demonstrate how that would be done with a view existing in the database.

 #### Analysis
 Run the Jupyter notebook (analysis.ipynb) to visualize the data and perform analysis.
 This notebook includes various visualizations and aggregations based on the created views.